NeurodataWithoutBorders/ontology-project/use-cases/neuromodulation-2019-05-14.md

 UPDRS motor score testing is performed to determine if there is any improvement of the movement as a result of the therapy.

 The subject performs several tasks:

--	Touch
---	Subject touches a touch pad
--- Location and timing of the touch is recorded
+- Touch: Subject touches a touch pad.
+Location and timing of the touch is recorded

--	Reaching
--- Subject reaches into a box to obtain a treat
--- A video is recorded from which location, location and direction can be derived to annotate, start to reach, reaching, end of reaching
+-	Reaching: Subject reaches into a box to obtain a treat.
+A video is recorded from which location, location and direction can be derived to annotate, start to reach, reaching, end of reaching

--	Walking
--- Subject walks across a mat
--- Gait pressure mat data can be used to record the location and timing of footfall
+-	Walking: Subject walks across a pressure mat.
+Gait data can be used to record the location and timing of footfall

 ## References